 Price: Canon EOS R5

-The body alone starts at 3,899 USD in the official Canon store.
+The body alone started at 3,899 USD in the official Canon store.
 The lenses are going to be at least another 1,000 USD.
 It might be possible to find the whole set cheaper (perhaps buying it separately somewhere else), although only by a bit.

 Comparing the cost of other competitors it is still an amazing bargain.
 And let's face it.
 Buying the whole set and configuring it on the producer's website is something we all love.